PhilHen/HieroglyphicKeyboards/README.md

 # How does it work?
 Signs encoding is similar to JSesh.
 Except for Egyptian hieroglyph format controls ( https://unicode.org/charts/PDF/U13430.pdf ), the keystrokes listed below act on the character (latin or hieroglyphic) immediately preceding the cursor.
 What follows is based on the Azerty Belgian keyboard layout.
-* \+ means simultaneous keypresses
+* \+ means keypresses are simultaneous
-* "then" means successive keypresses
+* "then" means keypresses are successive

 ## Gardiner signs